-According to the EIA, Colombia had Proven natural gas Reserves of 1.1 trillion cubic meters (Tcm) in 2017, down from 1.4 Tcm in 2014.
+According to the BP Statistical Review, Colombia had Proved natural gas Reserves of 3.6 trillion cubic feet (Tcf) in 2019 that is approximately 0.1 Tcf less than in 2018.
 The bulk of Colombia's natural gas reserves are located in the Llanos basin, although the Guajira basin accounts for the majority of current production.
 Natural gas production, like oil production, has been rising substantially in the last few years due to increasing international investment in exploration and development, rising domestic consumption and new export opportunities.

-In 2007, natural gas production began to exceed consumption, opening opportunitues for export.
-However during the last years production has been steadily decreasing as a consequence of natural maturing decline of the fields.
+Between 2009 and 2015, natural gas production used to be above gas consumption.
+However this trend changed since 2013 with a decline in production until 2015.
 In 2016 the trend reverted to a major consumption than production of gas.
-Colombia produced 10.2 Billion of cubic meters (Bcm) of dry natural gas in 2017, while consumption was 10.4 Bcm.
-About 50 per cent of the country's total gross natural gas production is reinjected to aid the enhanced oil recovery.21
+Colombia produced 13.2 Billion of cubic meters (Bcm) of dry natural gas in 2019, while consumption was 13.4 Bcm.23